Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: Simulations

-Figure~\ref{fig:MSE-sigmas-setting211} shows the MSE for estimation of $\siga$ and $\sigb$ for ARC and Laplace methods in the \Stoo\ setting.
-Due to the imbalance, our anticipated rates are $\mathcal{O}(N^{-0.88})$ for $\siga$ and $\mathcal{O}(N^{-0.53})$ for $\sigb$.
-The ARC method does slightly better than these rates.
+Figure~\ref{fig:MSE-sigmas-setting211} shows the mean square error for estimation of $\siga$ and $\sigb$ for all-row-column and Laplace methods in the \Stoo\ setting.
+Due to the imbalance, our anticipated rates are $O(N^{-0.88})$ for $\siga$ and $O(N^{-0.53})$ for $\sigb$.
+The all-row-column method does slightly better than these rates.
 The Laplace method attains nearly this predicted rate for $\sigb$ but does much worse for $\siga$.
 We can understand both of these discrepancies in terms of biases, described next.

-Figure \ref{fig:boxplots-setting211} shows boxplots for the parameter estimates of $\siga$ and $\sigb$ with the ARC and Laplce methods.
-We can compare the center of those boxplots to the reference line at the true parameter values and see that for the ARC estimates there is a bias decreasing at a faster rate than the width of the boxes.
-This explains the slightly better than predicted rates that we see for ARC.
+Figure \ref{fig:boxplots-setting211} shows boxplots for the parameter estimates of $\siga$ and $\sigb$ with the all-row-column and Laplace methods.
+We can compare the center of those boxplots to the reference line at the true parameter values and see that for the all-row-column estimates there is a bias decreasing at a faster rate than the width of the boxes.
+This explains the slightly better than predicted rates that we see for all-row-column.
 Instead the Laplace method has a substantial bias that only decreases very slowly as $N$ increases, giving Laplace a worse than expected rate, especially for $\siga$.

-We can understand the difficulties of the Laplace approximation method as follows.
-For $\siga$ with $\rho =0.88$ the method has to approximate $\mathcal{O}(N^{0.88})$ integrals each of which typically has $\mathcal{O}(N^{1-0.88})=\mathcal{O}(N^{0.12})$ sample values.
-For $N=10^3$ this amounts to about $440$ integrals with an average of about $2.3$ observations each.
-For $N=10^5$ it is over 25{,}000 integrals with an average of just under $4$ observations each.
-This implies that the error in the Laplace approximation is asymptotically unbounded, and the resulting estimator might not even be consistent.
-More detailed results about this issue are reported in \cite{ogden2021error} for the case of random-intercept GLMMs; see also the Supplementary Material, \S~S1.
-The results of \cite{ogden2021error} are for hierarchical models.
-Crossed random effects are even more difficult as shown by \cite{shun:mccu:1995}.